wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.9.0 =
+* Fix: issues when using custom UPLOADS / WP_SITEURL constants.
+* Info: Please come say hello or make a donation if you love this plugin :)
+* Info: I am getting married this year!

 = 1.8.0 =
 * Fix: HTML5 issues with the HTML srcset method.